gnueajiohc/image_denoising_deep_learning/README.md

 In **Fig2, Fig3, Fig4**, you can check that CNN, UNet are doing denoising tasks quite well.
 But, there's still some blur and bad denoising in harder(intense) noise case.

+### 🎯 Classifier models

-My idea comes from here.
+💡My idea comes from here:

 "If we can classify what the object in noised image is, denoising tasks will be much simpler.
 Let's use classifier!"

 I choose CNN and ResNet model which used to be dominant in classification task.